Deval12345/Advanced-Python-Coding-Exercises-List/Interactive delievary/slides_2.md

-Slide 1 Title: Behavior Over Inheritance
+Slide 1

-Point 1: Python prefers behavior over inheritance.
-Point 2: Python code feels flexible because of this design.
-Point 3: Python does not obsess over class hierarchies and enables natural system design.
+Title: From Syntax Mechanics to Structural Compatibility

+Point 1: The previous lesson explained how Python syntax maps to special methods.
+Point 2: This lesson shifts focus from syntax mechanics to structural compatibility.
+Point 3: The central question now is how Python decides whether an object qualifies to participate in a system.

+Slide 2
-Slide 2 Title: Capability Determines Fit
+Title: Capability Determines System Fit

-Point 1: Python decides whether something fits into a system.
-Point 2:
+Point 1: Python evaluates whether something fits into a system.
-Fit is determined by what an object can do, not what it is.
-Point 3:
+Point 2: Compatibility is determined by what an object can do.
-Python evaluates capability over background.
+Point 3: Qualification is based on behavior, not class hierarchy.

 Slide 3 Title: Informal Interfaces